Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_revenger_enabled                        0       // Whether or not the revenger should spawn ttt_deputy_enabled                          0       // Whether or not the deputy should spawn ttt_mercenary_enabled                       0       // Whether or not the mercenary should spawn ttt_jester_enabled                          0       // Whether or not the jester should spawn ttt_swapper_enabled                         0       // Whether or not the swapper should spawn ttt_clown_enabled                           0       // Whether or not the clown should spawn ttt_beggar_enabled                          0       // Whether or not the beggar should spawn ttt_drunk_enabled                           0       // Whether or not the drunk should spawn ttt_old_man_enabled                         0       // Whether or not the old man should spawn
+ttt_revenger_enabled                        0       // Whether or not the revenger should spawn ttt_deputy_enabled                          0       // Whether or not the deputy should spawn ttt_mercenary_enabled                       0       // Whether or not the mercenary should spawn ttt_veteran_enabled                         0       // Whether or not the veteran should spawn ttt_jester_enabled                          0       // Whether or not the jester should spawn ttt_swapper_enabled                         0       // Whether or not the swapper should spawn ttt_clown_enabled                           0       // Whether or not the clown should spawn ttt_beggar_enabled                          0       // Whether or not the beggar should spawn ttt_bodysnatcher_enabled                    0       // Whether or not the bodysnatcher should spawn ttt_drunk_enabled                           0       // Whether or not the drunk should spawn ttt_old_man_enabled                         0       // Whether or not the old man should spawn